Signed in as:

 Estate sales are most successful when the homeowner has a wide variety of items to sell, including furniture, clothing, collectibles, kitchen items, art, lawn equipment, tools, rugs, antiques, jewelry, appliances or almost anything else you can think of.
 Homes should be easily accessible, ideally with on street parking or a nearby lot available for customers.

 Estate sales are relatively hassle-free for homeowners, since the items are sold directly from the home and do not have to be packed or shipped.
-Because the sale usually happens in one day, items are sold quickly, without a drawn out consignment process.
+Because the sale usually happens in one weekend, items are sold quickly, without a drawn out consignment process.

 Only you can decide if an estate sale is right for your unique situation, but we will be happy to consult with you about the best option.
 Before scheduling an estate sale, we will also meet with you in person, at no charge, to walk through the house and help you decide if an estate sale is the best path for you.